bkoz/guestbook/README.md

 # guestbook
+This README is a work-in-progress and may not work just yet.

 A simple Kube uService-based application that uses a MongoDB client written in Java running on JBoss EAP6.

 ## Overview